pearsonca/stdio-ghana/sessions/2014/tools/git.md

 The problems are typical to doing actual work, and are really a byproduct of the typical series / parallel problem.
 Activity is to highlight how `git` address parallel \"problem\": branches.

-- Q&A about branches:

-    * they represent parallel work
+- a branch represents parallel work
-    * like parallel computation, best when shared state can be avoided
+- like parallel computation, best when shared state can be avoided
-    * how to avoid that kind of shared state? that's a long discussion - the point of a software engineering course
+- how to avoid that kind of shared state? that's a long discussion - the point of a software engineering course

+Activities:

-- using forks, initiate pull requests
+- using forks from previous work, initiate pull requests
 - need some pulls that can be unproblematically parallel
-- then show how some create the need for merging
+- ask participants to work together to create commits they think will cause conflicts
+- use these to show merge resolution

+N.b.: branches don't eliminate the need for resolving differences, but they make that activity its own \"thing\"
 </aside>
 </section>

 <section markdown="block">
 ##Effective Habits

 <aside class="notes" markdown="block">

+- have everything you can either in the repository or as explicitly expressed dependency in the repo
 - commit, commit, commit
 - afraid to commit b/c fiddling around, not sure, etc?  branch, and then commit, commit, commit
+- always start and end work with pull from / push to relevant branch

 </aside>
 </section>

 <section markdown="block">
 ##Troubleshooting

 <aside class="notes" markdown="block">

 - first mantra: don't panic - you are using distributed version control. practically impossible to destroy work unless you set out to destroy work
-- ways to avoid troubleshooting:
+- ways to avoid troubleshooting: use the habits we just discussed

-    * start work by pulling, regularly push, and always finish work with a push
-    * work in branch

-- easiest sol'n duplicate the stuff you're trying to hold on to
+- if you didn't: easiest sol'n duplicate the stuff you're trying to hold on to
-- rewind the source until config isn't screwed
+- rewind the source until it isn't screwed, possibly copying out anything that needs to be preserved
 - careful cut and paste back from the duplicated stuff back into what you have

 </aside>